 How to Install Floating Hardwood Flooring Around a Fireplace Hearth

 Easiklip floors are solid ¾-inch white oak hardwood flooring that clips together.
 There are no screws, glue, or nails required, making it the most effortless solid hardwood floor to install.
 It floats on top of the subfloor.
 If you have a fireplace, there are a few ways to install the hardwood flooring around it for a seamless, professional look.

 Laying Easiklip hardwood flooring is simple.
 Layout the boards on the subfloor and fit them together using the aluminum clips provided.
 When it comes to fitting the hardwood flooring planks around the fireplace, you can use a few techniques.
 Plan well before you cut anything, especially brick or stone.

 Pro Tip: Start laying the hardwood flooring from the fireplace and work outward from there.

 Typically, there are four popular methods for installing hardwood flooring around a fireplace.
 They are undercutting, using a contour, molding, and the picture frame method.

-How to Undercut a Fireplace for Wood Flooring
+How to Undercut a Fireplace for Hardwood Flooring

-If you are retrofitting a new floor to an existing fireplace, you may need to undercut the brick or stone and slide the flooring underneath.
-You don’t want to butt the wood up against the hearth and leave an ugly gap.
+If you are retrofitting a new hardwood floor to an existing fireplace, you may need to undercut the brick or stone and slide the hardwood flooring underneath.
+You don’t want to butt the wood flooring up against the hearth and leave an ugly gap.